How to Bet on Cup Competitions

 A lot of managers will prioritise the league over cup competitions and are likely to rest key players for cup matches, especially in the early rounds of a competition and if drawn against a team from a lower tier of the league format.

-This can make it difficult to compare the two teams involved as the higher ranked team may be fielding players who haven’t been involved in first team football for a while or even youngsters getting their first taste of being in the senior team.
+This can make it difficult to compare the two teams involved as the higher ranked team may be fielding players who haven’t been involved in first team soccer for a while or even youngsters getting their first taste of being in the senior team.

 Nerves, rustiness and a lack of match fitness can then result in a disjointed performance and the lower league team may end up causing a massive shock.
 So, betting on that lower league team may well end up giving you a decent profit.